 As we said before, you can find the ExecutablePath, Description, InstallDate, etc.

-The main disadvantage or drawback of using WMIC over Task Manager is the user interface.
-Although it displays more details than Task Manager, the user interface makes it difficult to read the data.
-No matter, which monitors you try it on, you can find the same issue across all the displays.
+The main disadvantage of using WMIC over Task Manager is its user interface.
+Although it displays more details than Task Manager, the user interface makes the data difficult to read.
+No matter which monitors you try it on, you can find the same issue across all the displays.

-When the Task Manager shows columns, task names, etc., separately, WMIC prompt displays them together.
-The only way to read the data is by exporting it to a text editing app, such as Notepad, Notepad++, etc.
+When the Task Manager shows columns, task names, etc., separately, the WMIC prompt displays them together.
+The only way to read the data is to export it to a text editor, such as Notepad or Notepad++.

 Whether you execute the aforementioned command in the Windows Terminal or the standalone Command Prompt window, the data displays in a similar way.
-However, if you can overcome this problem in any way, you will find this method of knowing about all running processes pretty handy.
+However, if you can overcome this problem, you will find this method for seeing all running processes pretty handy.

 Read: How to check Battery level using WMIC in Windows